- Anaheim Shelter Plan

 What is Anaheim’s shelter plan?

-In early 2019, the beds will be spread between two sites in industrial areas of Anaheim, away from parks, schools and neighborhoods.
-They are expected to open in January and February.
+As of March 6, 2019, we have 326 beds spread among two sites in industrial areas of Anaheim, away from parks, schools and neighborhoods.

-When Center of Hope opens, we anticipate winding down the second temporary homeless shelter.
+When Center of Hope opens, we anticipate winding down the remaining two temporary homeless shelters.

 Why do we need this?